Jeannine Cavender-Bares: Career and research

 She is a leading researcher in the field of 'eco-phylogenetics' or 'community phylogenetics' (her review has been cited over 2000 times), and organized a special issue of the journal Ecology on that topic.
+Her work has emphasized the role of diversification in community assembly.
 Cavender-Bares' research group uses concepts from the evolutionary history of plant physiology to understand how ecosystems function in the face of global climate change, as well as how changes in plant function and diversity can be remotely sensed.
+She led the design and establishment of several long-term experiments at Cedar Creek Ecosystem Science Reserve, including the Forest and Biodiversity (FAB) experiments.

+Cavender-Bares is the Director of the NSF-funded biology integration institute ASCEND on using spectral biology and predictive models for the study of biodiversity and global change.
+She was lead principal investigator of the NSF/NASA Dimensions of biodiversity project "Linking remotely sensed optical diversity to genetic, phylogenetic and functional diversity to predict ecosystem processes" and lead editor for the open access book Remote Sensing of Plant Biodiversity.

-Cavender-Bares was one of the coordinating lead authors of the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) report for the Americas.
+She has contributed to national and international efforts to assess and monitor biodiversity.
+She was one of the coordinating lead authors of the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) report for the Americas.
 The IPBES is an independent intergovernmental body supported by multiple nations with the mission to "strengthen the science-policy interface for biodiversity and ecosystem services for the conservation and sustainable use of biodiversity, long-term human well-being and sustainable development."
+She served on the NASA Working Group that authored the 2022 NASA Biological Diversity and Ecological Forecasting Report: Current State of Knowledge and Considerations for the Next Decade.
 In 2016, she helped launch the Oaks of the Americas Conservation Network, which promotes the protection of oak species across North America.

-She was lead principal investigator of the NSF/NASA Dimensions of biodiversity project "Linking remotely sensed optical diversity to genetic, phylogenetic and functional diversity to predict ecosystem processes" and lead editor for the open access book Remote Sensing of Plant Biodiversity.
-She serves on the Governing Board of the Ecological Society of America and was appointed to serve on the public facing Biological Sciences Advisory Committee (BIO AC) to the National Science Foundation (NSF) from 2019-2021.
-She is the Director of the NSF-funded biology integration institute ASCEND on using spectral biology and predictive models for the study of biodiversity and global change.
+She serves on the Governing Board of the Ecological Society of America and the Steering Committee of the World Biodiversity Forum.
+She was appointed to serve on the public facing Biological Sciences Advisory Committee (BIO AC) to the National Science Foundation (NSF) from 2019 to 2021.

 Publications

-As of 2022, Jeannine has published over 170 peer-reviewed journal articles or international assessments and 10 book chapters that have been cited over 27,000 times.
+As of 2025, Cavender-Bares has published over 200 peer-reviewed journal articles, international assessments or book chapters that have been cited over 40,000 times.

 As indexed by Google scholar some of her most important papers as first author are: